eric-haibin-lin/mxnet/docs/how_to/add_sparse_op_in_backend.md

 This way, a complete output CSRNDArray is computed.

 ### Operator Registration
-So far, we have implemented necessary data structure and functions for the operator `quadratic`.
-Now let's register them using `nnvm` to expose the operator `quadratic` to frontend.
-Users can consider the registration process as creating the operator object instance, saving it in the operator manager (a singleton), and setting attributes for the operator instance.

-The following code is from `quadratic_op.cc`, which is responsible for registering the operator working on CPU.
+Finally let's extend the operator registration logic to expose `sparse.quadratic` to frontend.
+Below is the extended registration code in `quadratic_op.cc`:
 ```cpp
 NNVM_REGISTER_OP(quadratic)
 MXNET_ADD_SPARSE_OP_ALIAS(quadratic)